Greek at The Lukeion Project

 - Wednesdays at 10:15 am PM ET-- instructor R. Barr

-Third and Fourth year Greek consists of two semester courses: Greek 3a and 3b; Greek 4a and 4b.
+Third year Greek consists of two semester courses: Greek 3a and 3b

-Our 2013-2014 course features a survey of Greek authors (distinct from the selection offered in 2012-2013).
+Third year is a survey of Greek authors.
 Students will translate 40-70 lines a week.
 During this two semester course, students will translate passages by a variety of authors, texts to be determined.
 Students will recite the Greek as well as the translation aloud in class (make sure your computer has a working microphone).
 Quizzes which include translation as well as questions about grammar, syntax and vocabulary, are assigned approximately every other week.

 We offer one session time (please adjust for your time zone).